AlexVery/Doxa-Divine-Quest/README.md

 </div>

 Players can use the "Z" keyboard key to zoom-in/-out of the game.
 This comes handy especially in the normal and hard difficulty where the mazes get larger and the visibility gets worse.
-This happend because the maze is drawn like this:
+This happens because the maze is drawn like this:
 - take the width of the window
 - get the wall size (changeable by the player)
 - divide the width of the screen with the wall size